ramblingsofadev/docs/routing.md

 $headers = (new HeaderParser)->parseHeaders($_SERVER);
 ```

-<h2 id="route-variable-rules">Route Variable Rules</h2>
+<h2 id="route-variable-constraints">Route Variable Constraints</h2>

-You can enforce certain rules to pass before matching on a route.
-These rules come after variables, and must be enclosed in parentheses.
+You can enforce certain constraints to pass before matching on a route.
+These constraints come after variables, and must be enclosed in parentheses.
 For example, if you want an integer to fall between two values, you can specify a route of

 ```php
 :month(int,min(1),max(12))
 ```

-> **Note:** If a rule does not require any parameters, then the parentheses after the rule slug are optional.
+> **Note:** If a constraint does not require any parameters, then the parentheses after the constraint slug are optional.

-<h3 id="built-in-rules">Built-In Rules</h3>
+<h3 id="built-in-constraints">Built-In Constraints</h3>

-The following rules are built-into Aphiria:
+The following constraints are built-into Aphiria:

 * `alpha`
 * `alphanumeric`